 However, certain things hold when it comes to option pricing.
 The longer the period between the day the option is purchased and the expiry date, the more valuable the option.
 That is because there is more time for the current market price to reach the strike price.
 The price of an option can decrease even as the price of a stock goes up if the expiry date is nearing.
 As the chances of the price rising to meet the strike price decrease, the price of the option will also start decreasing as the one approaches the expiration date.

 It allows the investor or trader to take a position with a small amount as compared to stock transactions.
 If you are buying actual stocks, you have to shell out a large sum of money which would be equal to the price of each stock multiplied into the number of stocks you buy.

 Hedging against risks:

 Buying options is actually like buying insurance for your stock portfolio and minimising your exposure to risk.
 In many cases, the premium you end up paying is the maximum limit of your risk.

 Options give the investor the flexibility to trade for any potential movement in an underlying security.
 As long as the investor has a view regarding how the price of a security will move shortly, he can use an options strategy.

 Disadvantages of options

-One of the most significant disadvantages of options is that they are not liquid as not many people trade in the options market.
-Due to low liquidity, it is not easy to buy and sell options.
+Not many people trade in the options market hence they are not easily available when needed.
 This could often mean buying at a higher rate and selling at a lower rate as compared to other more liquid investment options.